Blog

 6. Ongoing maintenance and improvement

-None of the frameworks are a one-and-done process and require ongoing maintenance and improvement for period assessments.
+None of the frameworks is a one-and-done process and requires ongoing maintenance and improvement for periodic assessments.
 This requires a continuous monitoring mechanism for both to stay ever-compliant.

 “ISO 27001 is a good starting point to follow best practices in IT security and demonstrate it to your clients because if you are subject to regulations like GDPR, you’ll have to pay up to 4% of your yearly revenue if the information security is compromised”.